INRIX/IQ-API-Samples/README.md

 2. Navigate to `express_backend` directory
 3. Run command `npm run tiles_gmaps`

+#### Tiles example with Mapbox

+To check the INRIX Mapbox Tiles sample, you need to:

+1. Ensure you went through the steps in `Set up your environment` section
+2. Navigate to `express_backend` directory
+3. Run command `npm run tiles_mapbox`
 ### Drive Time Polygons

 The INRIX Drive Time Polygons provides information on the time is takes to travel to or from a particular location based on typical traffic conditions.